multiOTP/multiotp/raspberry/boot-part/multiotp-tree/usr/local/bin/multiotp/readme_5.9.6.7.txt

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2023-09-22 5.9.6.7 ENH: Documentation updated for "Configuring multiOTP with FreeRADIUS 3.x under Linux"
+                   ENH: Without2FA tokens cannot be used for multi_account connection
+                   ENH: Added documentation for SSH login with multiOTP
+2023-08-09 5.9.6.6 FIX: Prefix PIN information was sometimes missing on the provisioning info
+                   ENH: New Raspberry Pi distribution binary
 2023-07-07 5.9.6.5 FIX: Better Raspberry Pi support
                    FIX: ShowLog() method (used by -showlog option) was buggy
 2023-05-10 5.9.6.1 FIX: Automated concurrent access for the same user with "Without2FA" token could corrupt the user file